 The Garden Club was formed in 2012 as a working group of Sustainable Claremont and meetings are free and open to everyone.
 Our motto — “Creating edible and ornamental gardens” — makes our goal clear: we want to help local gardeners make the most of their landscapes (and we want to have fun in the process!).

 “The purpose of the Garden Club shall be to increase the beauty, sustainability, and biodiversity of local landscapes, to provide education, and to foster helpful and pleasant interactions among those with an interest in gardens of any type, from ornamental to urban agriculture.”

 What We Do

 We meet the second Wednesday of most months in the Napier Center at Pilgrim Place (660 Avery Rd) in Claremont.
 Chatting and plant swapping begin at 6:30 pm with the talk at 7pm.

 Field trips and workshops occur at various times.
 We have potlucks in December and July, and co-sponsor an annual free Flower Show with the Woman's Club of Claremont in March.
 We also organize an annual garden tour, “Claremont Eclectic: A tour of six local gardens”, which takes place in April each year.

 The proceeds from the garden tour pay for speakers, door prizes, printing and miscellaneous costs, garden tour and flower show expenses, and books for our free lending library.
 We've also made donations to local school gardens, to Claremont Heritage (along with flower arrangements for their Home Tours), to the RSABG volunteers, to the Sustainable Claremont Green Crew for children's planting tools, and to the City of Claremont to replace trees.

-Our current board members are Lynda DiAlo, Patty Lindberg, Sharron Neyer, Sue Schenk, Susan Tarvin, and Teresa Wilmott.
+Our current board members are Patty Lindberg, Kathy Mason, Sharron Neyer, Sue Schenk, and Susan Tarvin.